 Vein ligation and stripping removes varicose veins successfully in 80 out of 100 people.
-It doesn't work for 10 out of 100 people.1
+That means it does not work for 20 out of 100 people.1

 If the largest vein in the leg (great saphenous vein, or GSV) is stripped below the knee, numbness may result due to nerve injury.

 What To Think About

 If you are thinking of ligation and stripping, consider some questions to ask about varicose vein treatment.
 These questions include: How much experience does the doctor have with the particular treatment?
 How much do the exam and treatment cost?

 In the past there was concern about removing the great saphenous vein, because this vein is often used as a replacement or graft for an artery in the heart when a person has bypass surgery.
 Doctors now believe that there is no reason not to strip the GSV in the leg if needed.
 If the vein is badly damaged, it will not work as a vein graft anyway.
 In most cases a blood vessel from the chest (mammary artery) can be used during heart bypass surgery instead of the GSV.
 If necessary, arm veins can be used.